Stephen-Kam/hello-world/README.md

 # hello-world
 An introduction to Git-Hub

-Hello, this is an introduction to Git-Hub
+Hello, my name is Stephen, this is my hello-world git-hub exercise